FxSchrauber/OLD_Code_for_developing_Lightworks_effects/curves/S/curve14S.md

 - S-curve with adjustable slope based on tanh.
 - Adjustable X-position of the S-curve.
-- In the case of a centred X-position of the S-curve, it is ensured that the curve begins and ends with saturated values (0 and 1).
+- In the case of a centred X-position of the S-curve, it is ensured
+  that the curve begins and ends with saturated values (0 and 1).
    - For other x-positions this depends on the position, and the steepness of the curve (see images).

+## Image has yet to be created!
 ![](img/curve14S.png)

   ---